 Many low fat foods are rich in other important nutrients, including vitamins, minerals, protein, and antioxidants.
 Some have also been associated with health benefits and a reduced risk of chronic disease.

 If you’re following a healthy, balanced diet, restricting your fat intake is generally unnecessary.

-However, under certain circumstances, limiting the fat in your diet may be beneficial.
+However, under certain circumstances, limiting the amount of fat in your diet may be beneficial.

 Common leafy greens include:

 Fresh leafy greens can be added to salads or smoothies.
 You can also try steaming or sautéing them with your favorite herbs and spices for a wholesome side dish.

 Leafy greens contain virtually no fat and plenty of essential vitamins, minerals, and antioxidants.
 Research suggests that diets rich in leafy greens may prevent conditions such as heart disease, diabetes, and cancer.